Skip to main content

 All these activities may signify future terrorist action.

 Spotting and stopping terrorists — whether organized cells or lone wolves — is vital to ensuring the safety of nations and individuals worldwide.
-By delivering advanced data and analytics solutions that transform diverse data sources into actionable insights, Babel Street can help the counterterrorism cause.
+By delivering advanced risk intelligence solutions, Babel Street can help the counterterrorism cause.

 End Notes